Last Updated on October 8, 2021 by Dr. Sanusi Umar, MD

 In summary, all these studies support the potential for cysteine to either mitigate hair loss or promote growth.
 When combined to produce cysteine, it can increase anagen rates in humans through its usage with retinol.

-In mice, L-cysteine is important for creating a binding protein that helps with calcium uptake as it is used to build new hair shafts.
+In mice, L-cysteine is essential for creating a binding protein that helps with calcium uptake as it is used to build new hair shafts.
 It is also used to produce CTSL proteinases needed for the normal development of follicles, as shown in rodents.
-Either as a building block of cysteine or as cysteine, it can prevent hair loss due to chemotherapy in mice.
+Cysteine can prevent hair loss due to chemotherapy in mice.
 And in murine animal models, L-cysteine can suppress TGF-B1, a promoter of androgenic alopecia hair loss.
-To form stronger conclusions for human hair growth, it would be necessary to continue researching these areas on men and women.
+Yet, to form more decisive conclusions for human hair growth, it would be necessary to continue researching these areas on men and women.